 credit markets into account in a systematic way.

 Fiscal and monetary policy questions are analysed in the light of these models.
 For example, how can "fiscal sustainability" of a given set of government spending and taxation rules be assessed?
-What is the role of monetary and fiscal policy in business cycle stabilization under alternative circumstances, including a liquidity trap?
+What is the role of monetary and fiscal policy in business cycle stabilization under alternative circumstances and in a liquidity trap?

 Specific topics in the course:

-macroeconomics with imperfect competition and nominal and real price rigidities
+- macroeconomics with imperfect competition, nominal and real price rigidities

-- Insight into the basic theoretical concepts, mathematical methods and models of modern macroeconomics.
+- understanding of the basic theoretical concepts, mathematical methods and models of modern macroeconomics;

-- Knowledge of the major empirical regularities in the behaviour of aggregate economic variables in the short, medium, and long run.
+- knowledge of the major empirical regularities in the behaviour of aggregate economic variables in the short run, medium run and long run.

-- Ability along these lines are essential for being qualified to work in the economic research and forecast divisions of companies, organisations and government institutions.
+Through the course students will learn the modelling tools necessary for understanding economic evolution at the aggregate level, for making macroeconomic forecasts and for policy analysis.
+Skills along these dimensions are essential for being qualified to work in the economic research and forecast divisions of companies, organisations and government institutions.

 Elmendorf, D., and N. G. Mankiw: Government Debt.
 Chapter 25 in Handbook of Macroeconomics, vol. 1C, Amsterdam 1999.